-WRUF serves 13 counties as ESPN 98.1/850 with six hours of locally-hosted sports talk shows featuring Steve Russell; Ackerman and Matthews; and The Tailgate with Jeff Cardozo, Pat Dooley and Zach Abolverdi.
+WRUF serves 13 counties as ESPN 98.1/850 WRUF with four hours of locally-hosted sports talk shows featuring Sportscene with Steve Russell and The Tailgate with Jeff Cardozo and Zach Abolverdi.
 The top-rated sports station in the market, ESPN Gainesville also features Gator sports.
 ESPN Gainesville provides students the opportunity to participate in many different aspects of the sports media world through an immersion experience within the Innovation News Center.
 Students learn the basics of multi-platform sports reporting in our state of the art facilities while covering one of the nation’s leading athletic programs and within a short drive to many top professional organizations.
-Students that are interested in play-by-play also have the opportunity to broadcast many of the Gators Olympic sports on WRUF.

 The student-produced WUFT-TV5 news program provides students interested in sports the opportunity to produce and anchor the sports segment in a program that airs weekdays.
 In 2012, WUFT-TV’s evening newscast was named the number one student produced television newscast in America.

-The College of Journalism and Communications participates in ESPN U Campus Connection which give students the opportunity to participate in live game broadcasts, submit video New Sports Multiplatform Studio features, write articles and take an active role in select studio-based shows.
+The College of Journalism and Communications participates in ESPNU Campus Connection which gives students the opportunity to participate in live game broadcasts, submit video features, write articles and take an active role in select studio-based shows.
 In addition to the great content provided by students, ESPNU Campus Connection has also helped ESPN find and develop talented people who could potentially work at ESPN.

 New Sports Multiplatform Studio

-Students will soon be able to work side-by-side with professional talent, professors and fellow students in this state of the art facility that promotes collaboration and communication between all of the sports multimedia platforms within the Innovation News Center.
+Students are be able to work side-by-side with professional talent, professors and fellow students in this state of the art facility that promotes collaboration and communication between all of the sports multimedia platforms within the Innovation News Center.

-Sports and Media programs provide students with exceptional internship opportunities to complement their education.
-We have partnered with a number of sports news organizations, sports teams, and agencies, who have agreed to provide internships spots for students from our college.
-Some of our partners include:
+Our Sports and Media program provides students with exceptional internship opportunities to complement their education.
+We have partnered with a number of sports news organizations, sports teams, and agencies, and work with our extensive Gator alumni network in helping find our students the right fit for their internship experiences.